 1933: Prince Philip, 12, is again on the move.
 This time around his parents send him to Germany, where he attends Schule Schloss Salem in the south of the country.
 The school is run by Kurt Hahn.
 After the Nazi party comes into power, Kurt Hahn makes his way to Scotland, where he founded Gordonstoun School.
 Prince Philip follows his tutor and attends the school.

-Did you know that it was Kurt Hahn who inspired Prince Philip to establish the Duke of Edinburgh’s Award?
+Did you know: Kurt Hahn was the one who inspired Prince Philip to establish the Duke of Edinburgh’s Award?

-1934: Prince Philip meets Princess Elizabeth (8 at the time) for the first time.
+1934: Prince Philip meets Princess Elizabeth (age 8 at the time) for the first time.
 The two were invited to the wedding ceremony of Princess Marina of Greece and Denmark, Prince Philip’s cousin.
 Marina was tying the knot with Prince George, Elizabeth’s uncle.

 1937: Prince Philip loses his sister Cecilie and her family in a horrible plane crash.
 Cecilie was 26 at the time of her death.

 1939: The world is about to be plunged into World War II, and Prince Philip readies himself by enroling as a cadet at the Royal Naval College in Dartmouth.,